lofar-astron/prefactor/README.md

 * Python matplotlib
 * WSClean
   * for Initial-Subtract-Fast.parset : version >= 2.5
-  + for Initial-Subtract-IDG.parset, WSClean must be compiled with IDG support
+  * for Initial-Subtract-IDG(-LowMemory).parset, WSClean must be compiled with IDG support
   * see https://sourceforge.net/projects/wsclean/
 * APLpy (for Initial-Subtract)